KadaleTejas1995/Reduced_pin_picorv32/README.md

 This repository is a contribution of :
 Dr Hamid Mahmoodi ,
-Tejas Kadale  and other researchers in NECRL in SCI 110
+Tejas Kadale  and other researchers of NECRL in SCI 110

 To use this repository for your project :